NCIP/edct-formbuilder/README.md

 Welcome to the eDCT Form Builder Project!
 =========================================

-eDCT Form Builder allows users to design data collection instruments utilizing a “drag-and-drop” interface.
+Enterprise Data Collection Tool (eDCT) Form Builder allows users to design data collection instruments utilizing a “drag-and-drop” interface.
 It provides a full range of options required for developing a complex and interdependent set of objects representing a complete model for collecting data.
 It is used by [eDCT Collector](https://github.com/NCIP/edct-collector).